nzzdev/Storytelling-Styleguide/pages/maps/choropleth.md

 - Are geographic patterns (still) recognizable?
 - Are the entities weights represented in an unmisleading way?

 In many cases compromisses are unavoidable.
-For exmpale it's a difficult task to visualize Switzerland's communes or cantons by respecting the popular weight of the different entities.
-The uninhabitated mountain areas would shrink, i.e. cantons like Graubünden, and result in a unrecognizable pattern of the country.
+For example it's a difficult task to visualize Switzerland's communes or cantons by respecting the popular weight of the different entities.
+The uninhabitated mountain areas would shrink, i.e. cantons like Graubünden, and result in a unrecognizable pattern of the country ([here's a try](http://www.ralphstraumann.ch/blog/2013/05/creating-a-hexagonal-cartogram/)).
 In contrast, United Kingdom's communes can be visualized more easily in a schematic way while still being recognizable as the island.

 ## Data Classification